JetBrains/teamcity-google-template/README.md

 * `installationSize` - the size of installation: small/medium/large.
 * `serviceAccount` - the e-mail of service account specified for TeamCity GCE instance.
 * `createStorageBucket` - allows to create storage bucket to store build artifacts.
+* `network` - the network name in the [same region](https://cloud.google.com/compute/docs/regions-zones/) which will be used by TeamCity GCE instance.
+* `subnetwork` - the subnetwork name in the same region which will be used by TeamCity GCE instance.

 #### Installation Size